 When the school lunch is provided (for the elementary schools), every child matriculated in the school can access the school lunch service.

-The situation of the family or the child cannot prevent access the canteen lunch services.
+The situation of the family or the child cannot prevent access to the canteen lunch services.
 For example, when one or both parents do not work, it is illegal for the school to reject the child canteen registration.

 How much does the France school lunches cost?